jonnew/Oat/README.md

      - In anycase, the `pure SOURCE` components, esspecially roat-frameserve`, are by far the most primative components in the project at this point and need refactoring to deal with these two issues in a reasonable way.
+- [ ] Ideas for shmem performance optimization
+  - cv::Mat's have a constructor option that takes a pointer to user data.
+The resultant object does manage the lifetime of the mat data.
+If I can make this pointer come from shmem, then I can avoid needless copying of mat data.
+- [ ] In line with the comments above about central clock management, it might also be better to have a central anonymous shared memory management.
+Instead of creating a named shared block that can potentially be stranded in the case of a program crash, a central program to manage all the shared blocks and the clock could be smarter about shmem allocation/freeing.
 - [ ] shmem type checking by clients, exit gracefully in the case of incorrect type
    - e.g. a framefilter tries to use a position filter as a SOURCE.
 In this